mattsears/nyan-cat-formatter/README.md

 --format Play
 ```

-2. Play the song only when desired using a command line option:
+**2. Play the song only when desired using a command line option:**

 Make sure the following option is in your .rspec file: